 An odor removal professional can use specialized tools to identify the source and severity of the cat urine smell.
 This assessment includes locating any areas of residual moisture and determining if structural repairs are necessary.

-The cost of removing cat urine smell from a house varies depending on the severity of the odor and the extent of the damage.
-P.O.R.S. provides a customized estimate based on your specific situation.
+Initially, understand that the cost for eliminating cat urine smell in a house can vary.
+This depends largely on the intensity of the odor and the extent of the damage.
+Following this, P.O.R.S. will provide a personalized estimate, tailored to your unique situation.

-If the house has been remodeled, it’s possible that the odor may have been trapped in areas like subfloors or walls.
+If someone has remodeled the house, they might have trapped the odor in places like subfloors or walls.
 In this case, P.O.R.S. can use their specialized odor encapsulator sealer to provide protection against odors.

 In conclusion, a cat urine smell in a house you plan on buying should not be ignored.
-Contact P.O.R.S. to assess the severity of the odor and provide a customized solution to eliminate the odor completely.
-Don’t let a lingering odor detract from your new home’s comfort and value.
+To start, reach out to P.O.R.S.
+We will evaluate how serious the odor is and then create a custom solution to fully remove the smell.
+First and foremost, don’t let a lingering odor diminish the comfort and value of your new home.